 Can Spit-Up Affect My Baby’s Growth and Development?

 Spit-up usually doesn’t affect your baby’s growth and development.
-Most infants spit up occasionally, and as long as they’re gaining weight and meeting milestones, you can feel reassured that everything’s on track.
+Most infants spit up occasionally, and as long as they’re gaining weight and meeting milestones, things are on track.

 Is It Normal for Spit-Up to Smell Bad?